-Vehicle-to-grid (V2G) is without a doubt the most hyped concept in the EV charging industry.
-But what does it actually mean, how does it relate to bidirectional charging, and what does it have to do with smart EV charging?
+Bidirectional charging and vehicle-to-grid (V2G) are among the most hyped up concepts in the electric vehicle (EV) charging industry.
+But what do they actually mean and what do they have to do with smart EV charging?

 After reading this article, you should be able to answer all these questions—and more!
 So let’s get down to business. 👇

 What is bidirectional charging?
 And what does it have to do with V2G?

 In simple terms, bidirectional charging allows us to not only charge the batteries of electric vehicles but to also take energy from car batteries and push it back to the power grid to help balance momentary spikes in electricity demand.